BradleyCanty/DIY-21700-Battery-System/README.md

 # DIY-21700-Battery-System
 ## Overview
-This is a do-it-yourself battery system intended for use with Unmanned Aerial Vehicles or Unmanned Ground Vehicles, and consists of
+This is a do-it-yourself battery system intended for use with Unmanned Aerial Vehicles or Unmanned Ground Vehicles.
+It consists of
 1) a battery using lithium ion 21700-form-factor cells\
    [PUT IMAGE HERE]